nuagenetworks/nuage-metroae/Documentation/CUSTOMIZATION.md

 ## 2. Unzip Nuage Files

-Before deploying with MetroAG *for the first time*, ensure that the required unzipped Nuage software files (QCOW2, OVA, and Linux Package files) are available for the components being installed.
+Before deploying with MetroAE *for the first time*, ensure that the required unzipped Nuage software files (QCOW2, OVA, and Linux Package files) are available for the components being installed.
 Use one of the two methods below.

 ### Automatically
 Execute the command: